How do you keep your prices low for the quality of ceremony you perform?

 If there's anything I missed, or anything you have a question about, just ask!
 Stressful money conversations are the worst, so I do my best to be straightforward.

 Humanist vow writing workbook

 What do you wear?

 My default attire is a black pants & shirt combo or dress, heels, and funky earrings.
 Sometimes I wear a black suit and nice blouse, or a funky dress.
 Often it depends on the weather!
 I don't wear religious style robes or accessories (stole, collar, etc.).
-My favorite outfit is the black suit and my high tops.
-If that sounds like you, let me know :-)

 How long will the ceremony be?